This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

 3. Make a payment plan

 How do you plan to repay your family of investors?
-Figure out a plan to pay everyone back, with interest.
+If you’re not planning to offer equity in your company in exchange for cash (a typical scenario with angel investors and venture capitalists), you’ll need to figure out a plan to pay everyone back, with interest, just like a business loan.
 Scarda suggests scheduling the first payment six months after the business opens.

 The plan should also include “what ifs”: What if you can’t make a payment one month?
 What’s the plan then?
 By having these issues worked out ahead of time, you’ll save problems down the road.
 Put it all in writing, too.
 A legal document is best.